Arkham/juliu.is/content/blog/elm-warrior-walkthrough/index.md

     | Item Item
 ```

-So the simplest way to pass this level is:
+The simplest way to pass this level is:

 - check if we can move right; if so, proceed
 - check if we can move down; if so, proceed.